Initial Semantics for Reduction Rules: Signatures, models, initiality

 \subsubsection{Signatures for Types}

-We present \emph{algebraic signatures}, which later are used to specify the \emph{object types} of the languages we consider.
-Algebraic signatures and their models were first considered by \textcite{birkhoff1935}.
+We present \emph{type signatures}, which later are used to specify the \emph{object types} of the languages we consider.
+Such signatures and their models were first considered by Birkhoff \cite{birkhoff1935}.
+Intuitively, a type signature specifies the respective arities---i.e., the number of arguments---of a set of operations on a set.

-\begin{definition}[Algebraic Signature] An \emph{algebraic signature $S$} is a family of natural numbers, i.e.\ a set $J_S$ and a map (carrying the same name as the signature) $S : J_S\to \mathbb{N}$.
+\begin{defi}[Type signature] A \emph{type signature $S$} is a family of natural numbers, i.e., a set $J_S$ (of operation symbols) and a map (carrying the same name as the signature) $S : J_S\to \mathbb{N}$.
 For $j\in J_S$ and $n\in \mathbb{N}$, we also write $j:n$ instead of $j \mapsto n$.
-An element of $J$ resp.\ its image under $S$ is called an \emph{arity} of $S$. \end{definition} \begin{example}[Algebraic Signature of $\TLCTYPE$, \autoref{ex:ulcbeta}] The algebraic signature of the types of the simply--typed lambda calculus is given by
+An element of $J$ resp.\ its image under $S$ is called an \emph{arity} of $S$. \end{defi} Intuitively, the meaning of $j:n$ is that $j$ represents an operation taking $n$ arguments.